-Index of Production, UK: January 2024
+Index of Production, UK: March 2024

 Movements in the volume of production for UK production industries: manufacturing, mining and quarrying, energy supply, and water and waste management.